Attending a show at asc

 will there be concessions?

-what if restrictions do not allow for the shows to go on?
+what if Weather/illness do not allow for the shows to go on?

-ASC follows the guidance and restrictions from our local, state, and national officials.
-If we are unable to produce as planned, you will receive options with what to do with your tickets—including receiving a ticket credit, giving a tax-deductible donation, receiving a digital stream, or a refund.
+For weather related issues, performances continue as scheduled unless we experience a loss of power or extremely dangerous conditions at the Blackfriars Playhouse.
+For health related issues, ASC follows the guidance and restrictions from our local, state, and national officials and regularly monitor the health of our Company.
+In either case, if we are unable to produce as planned, you will receive a text message at your provided number and an email at the address you provide during checkout as soon as possible.
+Options with what to do with your tickets—including receiving a ticket credit, giving a tax-deductible donation, or a refund will be sent in the email.

 what if I am sick when i am supposed to attend a show?